Buying a Kindle? Read This Before You Buy

 If you're buying a reader or tablet for yourself or as a gift, we'll help you choose the best model.
 We'll also tell you how to buy or borrow ebooks - and where to find free ebooks.
 We'll offer other tips and recommendations, too, based on our experience as a long-time Kindle owner.

 A new Kindle or Fire would be great surprise for a college student for school, for a frequent traveler, or for anyone who just loves to read.
 Any model is easy to buy as a gift and Amazon will walk you through the steps on the order page.

 More questions?
-Keep reading!
+Keep reading to find answers.
 Our goal is to help make your buying experience an easy one.
-Ready to shop?
-Use this link to get to the Kindle store.

 April 13th New Kindle Poll

 Will you upgrade to the new Kindle Oasis?